SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 In order to create and interact with Containers, you must [register](../app-concepts/register-api-documentation.md) the Container Type within the Consuming Tenant.
 The owning application defines the permissions for the Container Type by invoking the [registration API](../app-concepts/register-api-documentation.md).

-## Deleting Trial Container Types
+## Deleting Container Types

-Developer Admins can only delete Trial Container Types and not Standard Container Types.
-To delete a trial Container Type, you must remove all Containers of the Trial Container Type first, including from the recycle bin.
-To remove Containers from the Trial Container Type, refer to [Consuming Tenant Admin](../admin-exp/cta.md#delete-containers).
+Developer Admins can only delete Container Types in Trial status.
+To delete a Container Type in Trial status, you must remove all Containers of the Container Type first, including from the deleted container collection.
+To remove Containers, refer to [Consuming Tenant Admin](../admin-exp/cta.md#delete-containers).
 Once all the Containers are deleted, Developer Admins can delete the Container Types using the below PowerShell cmdlet.

 ```powershell
 Remove-SPOContainerType